 The MLBA Board of Directors is comprised of an all-volunteer Board.
 Each Board member is elected by the MLBA membership to serve a two-year term.
-The Board is dedicated to promoting MLBA’s mission and vision to the greater Minnesota legal community.
-Board Members are responsible for actively participating in committee work, fundraising for the organization, and building collegial and collaborative relationships with LGBT and allied organizations to promote LGBT equality within Minnesota’s legal profession.
+The Board is dedicated to promoting the MLBA’s mission and vision to the Minnesota legal community.
+Board Members are responsible for actively participating in committee work, fundraising for the organization, and building collegial and collaborative relationships with LGBTQ+ and allied organizations to promote LGBTQ+ equality within Minnesota’s legal profession.

-The Board is governed by the Executive Committee: two co-chairs who serve as the principal executive officers of the organization, the Secretary, and the Treasurer.
+The Board is governed by the Executive Committee: the Chair (or Co-Chairs), the Secretary, and the Treasurer.

 - Joni Thome

 Board Member Bios

 Charlie (they/them/theirs) serves as a judicial law clerk to Referee Naomi S. Garfinkel in the Family Court Division of Minnesota’s Fourth Judicial District.
 Charlie has also served as a law clerk to Judge David L. Piper, Referee Jason T. Hutchison, and Judge Nelson L. Peralta.
 Charlie received their J.D. with a certificate in Conflict Resolution Theory and Practice from Mitchell Hamline School of Law in 2020.
 Prior to law school, Charlie obtained a B.A. in Writing and a minor in LGBTQ+ studies from the University of Minnesota-Duluth in 2016.
 Charlie has been a member of the MLBA board since 2019.

 Ryan Petty, Co-Chair